Calipers

+Calipers or callipers are an instrument used to measure the linear dimensions of an object or hole; namely, the length, width, thickness, diameter or depth of an object or hole.
+The word "caliper" comes from a corrupt form of caliber.

-Many types of calipers permit reading out a measurement on a ruled scale, a dial, or a digital display.
-Some calipers can be as simple as a compass with inward or outward-facing points, but no scale.
-The tips of the caliper are adjusted to fit across the points to be measured and the dimension read by measuring between the tips with another measuring tool, such as a ruler.
+Many types of calipers permit reading out a measurement on a ruled scale, a dial, or an electronic digital display.
+A common association is to calipers using a sliding vernier scale.

+Some calipers can be as simple as a compass with inward or outward-facing points, but with no scale (measurement indication).
+The tips of the caliper are adjusted to fit across the points to be measured, and then kept at that span while moved to separate measuring device, such as a ruler, or simply transferred directly to a workpiece.